Online appointment requests allow your clients to view your availability and book online.

 - You can also limit how far in advance clients can request appointments.
 The default is set to 3 months, but you can extend that to 6 months or even as little as 1 week out.
 This means that clients will only be able to book an appointment as far into the future as you have limited.

-- In addition, you can set the time range where clients will need to Call-to-Book.
+- In addition, you can set the time range where clients will need to Call-to-Request.
 The default is within 24 hours, but you can set this to as little as one hour or as far out as 5 days.
-You’ll also be able to set service codes to be Call-to-Book always.
+You’ll also be able to set service codes to be Call-to-Request always.

 - When you make changes to this page, always make sure to click Save.
 You can always make changes to the settings above to figure out which settings work best for you.

-If you'd like to set up your Online Booking settings in one easy flow, you can use our Online Booking setup wizard.
-To set up your Online Booking using the Online Booking setup wizard, follow these steps:
+If you'd like to set up your online appointment requests settings in one easy flow, you can use our online appointment requests setup wizard.
+To set up your online appointment requests using the online appointment requests setup wizard, follow these steps: